hotwired/hotwire-native-site/_source/overview/05_native_screens.md

 # Native Screens

-Even though we love the web, there are times where neither web-based content nor [bridge components](/overview/bridge-components) are enough.
+There are times where neither web-based content nor [bridge components](/overview/bridge-components) are enough.
 Times where you need maximum fidelity or interaction with native SDKs and APIs.
 For these, you can build fully native screens in Kotlin and Swift.

-There are a few caveats:
+There are a few things to note:

 - It's strongly encouraged that these native screens have a URL identifier, so it's easier to integrate them into Hotwire Native's navigation.
 - Purely native screens will likely take specialized experience from iOS and Android developers.